cilium/cilium/Documentation/install/upgrade.rst

     modify those policy rules to explicitly allow the entity ``remote-node`` and then enable this flag as you upgrade.

+  * ``kube-proxy-replacement`` has been added to control which features should be enabled for the kube-proxy BPF replacement.
+The option is set to ``probe`` by default for new deployments when generated via Helm.
+This makes cilium-agent to probe for each feature support in a kernel, and to enable only supported features.
+When the option is not set via Helm, cilium-agent defaults to ``partial``.
+This makes ``cilium-agent`` to enable only those features which user has explicitly enabled in their ConfigMap.
+See :ref:`kubeproxy-free` for more option values.

+    For users who previously were running with ``nodePort.enabled=true`` it is recommended to set the option to ``strict`` before upgrading.

 Removed options
 ~~~~~~~~~~~~~~~~~~